Knitting vs. Sewing

 Some days I worry that my love of yarn is overtaking my love of fabric.
 I do believe they can co-exist, but there are only so many hours in the day and if I'm knitting, then I'm not sewing (and vice-versa).
 But these cooler temps seem to call out for sitting in my chair, feet up and a cup of something warm by my side, knitting away on some rich, beautiful yarn.

 I've also really enjoyed upping my skill level and trying techniques that are new to me.
 I have had the grand advantage of working at Home Ec Workshop on Wednesday afternoons, when Lisa Wilcox Case serves as the Knitting Nurse.
-Lisa is a certified Master Knitter (I wrote about that here
+Lisa is a certified Master Knitter (

 ) and when it's not busy in the shop she freely gives of her advice and expertise.
 Suffice it to say, I am spoiled (but I've learned a lot, too).